War of the Coprophages: Plot

 In Miller's Grove, Massachusetts, an exterminator inspects the basement of Dr. Jeff Eckerle, having been hired to eradicate a cockroach infestation.
-The exterminator sprays a roach, knocks it down to the ground, and attempts to crush it underfoot.
-However, upon doing so, he begins to succumb to anaphylaxis, clutching his heart and collapsing against a wall, while the roach crawls out from under his boot, unscathed.
+As the exterminator attempts to crush a roach underfoot, he collapses from anaphylaxis while the roach crawls out from under his boot, unscathed.
 When Eckerle returns, he finds the exterminator's body covered with roaches.
 Fox Mulder (David Duchovny) is coincidentally nearby, investigating reported UFO sightings in Miller's Grove.
-While on the phone with Dana Scully (Gillian Anderson), Mulder is approached by the local sheriff, Frass, who reveals that a series of "roach attacks" have taken place in the town.
+While on the phone with Dana Scully (Gillian Anderson), he is approached by the local sheriff, Frass, who reveals that a series of "roach attacks" have taken place in the town.
 Frass allows Mulder onto the scene at Eckerle's residence.

-Elsewhere in town, a trio of teenagers drink beer and huff fumes generated from heated manure.
-One of them sees a roach crawl into an open wound on his wrist, and in an attempt to extricate the insect, he begins to frantically slice his skin with a razor, leading him to sever an artery and ultimately bleed to death.
-At the scene, Mulder talks over the phone with Scully, who explains that it is likely a case of drug-induced delusional parasitosis, though Mulder finds a cockroach on the underside of a piece of furniture, indicating that roaches were at least present.
-When he attempts to capture it for analysis, the insect crumbles in his hand and the sharp pieces cut his fingers in the process, leading him to believe that the brittle casing was made of metal.
-Sheriff Frass purports that the government, under the guise of the USDA, has been breeding killer cockroaches in a nearby facility.
-Immediately afterwards, the medical examiner is found dead in a bathroom stall, initially covered with cockroaches that disappear from the scene before more than one person can witness them.
+Elsewhere, a trio of teenagers huff fumes generated from heated manure.
+One of them sees a roach crawl into an open wound on his wrist.
+In an attempt to extricate the insect, he begins to frantically slice his skin with a razor, leading him to sever an artery and bleed to death.
+At the scene, Mulder talks over the phone with Scully, who explains that it is likely a case of drug-induced delusional parasitosis, though Mulder finds a roach on the underside of a piece of furniture, indicating that roaches were at least present.
+When he attempts to capture the roach for analysis, it crumbles in his hand and the sharp pieces cut his fingers in the process, leading him to believe that the brittle casing was made of metal.

+Frass purports that the government, under the guise of the USDA, has been breeding killer roaches in a nearby facility.
+Immediately afterwards, the medical examiner is found dead in a bathroom stall, initially covered with roaches that disappear from the scene before more than one person can witness them.
 Scully attributes the medical examiner's death to a cerebral aneurysm induced by overstraining while defecating.
-Mulder and Sheriff Frass find a seemingly dead cockroach on a sink in the bathroom, and Mulder again attempts to capture it (albeit more gingerly this time), but it proves to be alive and escapes down the drain.
+Mulder and Frass find a seemingly dead roach on a sink in the bathroom, and Mulder again attempts to capture it, but it proves to be alive and escapes down the drain.